gluster/glusterdocs/docs/Developer-guide/compiling-rpms.md

 		# git checkout release-3.4

     **NOTE -** The CentOS 5.x instructions have only been tested for the master branch in GlusterFS git.
-It is unknown (yet) if they work for branches older then release-3.5.
+It is unknown (yet) if they work for branches older than release-3.5.

+	---
+      If you are compiling the latest development code you can skip steps **4** and **5**.
+Instead, you can run the below command and you will get the RPMs.

+   		# extras/LinuxRPM/make_glusterrpms
+	---

 4. Configure and compile GlusterFS